moritz-konarski/AUCA/lang_hum_ss/Manas - Texts, Contexts, Traditions HUM-ART-273/duel_fight/analysis_edit.md

 Almambet, to stallıon-jawed, soft-spoken Ajıbay: “Ak-kula is not with the herd
 - where shall we seek him?
 Ak-Sumkar is not on the stand, nor Ak-taygan in the collar - where shall we find them?
 What Remedy is there now, what Way-out can there be?
-Having lost my Wings, being parted from Khan Manas, now that |
-have grown old whenever I have looked at Ak-kula, cherished like Manas himself, my eyes were contented. - Bring all Three to light, wherever they are!
+Having lost my Wings, being parted from Khan Manas, now that I have grown old whenever I have looked at Ak-kula, cherished like Manas himself, my eyes were contented. - Bring all Three to light, wherever they are!
 I have known days of dazzling sunshine, have feasted by bright moonlight!
 I have